jerrysu/CodePath-RottenTomatoes/README.md

-## CodePath, Week 1 Project: Rotten Tomatoes
+## CodePath Week 1: Rotten Tomatoes

 This is a simple Rotten Tomatoes client written in Swift that uses the [RottenTomatoes API](http://developer.rottentomatoes.com/).
 It uses various UIKit components as well as some CocoaPods to display a list of movies and individual film details.